 WV Health Right cares for adult patients who have no health insurance or patients who have Medicaid/Medicare.
-The clinic has a long-standing commitment to serve the working poor of our communities.
+The clinic has a long-standing commitment to serving the working poor of our communities.
 We use the skills of physicians, dentists, pharmacists, nurse practitioners, nurses, and other medical professionals who volunteer their time and talents.
 Patients must qualify for services and are seen free of charge.

 Women’s health issues are paramount at WV Health Right.
 Mammograms and pap smears are mandatory procedures that must be performed on an annual basis for all female patients 40 years of age and over.

 WV Health Right operates a free adult dental clinic on-site and mobile dental services throughout the state.
 Ophthalmology services to test for diabetic retinopathy, glaucoma, and eye disease are also offered at the main clinic.